 Employment Attorneys Serving Santa Rosa, California

-Our firm is one of California’s largest focusing on representing workers when employers terminate, discipline, demote, or harass employees due to the employee’s complaint or participation in investigation about discrimination, harassment, or illegal practices.
+Our firm is one of Santa Rosa’s employment law firms which has a presence statewide in California focusing on representing workers when employers terminate, discipline, demote, or harass employees due to the employee’s complaint or participation in an investigation about discrimination, harassment, or illegal practices.
 We have obtained settlements and verdicts in the millions of dollars for our clients as well as represented managers and executives in severance negotiations.
 Clients know that when they hire us they know an attorney will personally handle their cases and ensure they are treated with the utmost professionalism and respect.

 How are California Employees Protected Under Title VII of the Civil Rights Act of 1964?

 (Title 42 United States Code Section 2000e et seq.)